-During 2022, our privacy and security subcommittee met seven times (including telephonic meetings) and took no action by written consent.
+During 2023, our privacy and security subcommittee met eight times.
 Each member of the privacy and security committee has been determined to be an "independent director" under applicable Nasdaq rules and has relevant expertise and experience in the subject matters over which the committee has purview.